azazdeaz/react-gsap-enhancer/README.md

 ### API

 ##### addAnimation()
- - ```enhancedCompoent.addAnimation(animationSource[, options]) -> controller```: Add an animation to the component with the given source and returns a Controller for it.
+ - ```enhancedComponent.addAnimation(animationSource[, options]) -> controller```: Add an animation to the component with the given source and returns a Controller for it.
 The options will be passed to the animationSource.

 ##### ```controller```
 Wraps the GSAP Animation returned from the ```animationSource```.
 It's exposing the following GSAP API methods: